 From its game-rich parks, to its relaxing white-sand beaches, there’s truly something for every member of the family here.
 South Africa’s outdoor adventure opportunities, interesting cities, and culturally diverse itineraries, makes it great for families of all ages and interests.

 Our experts know the best places to stay and the most exceptional things for your family to do while in South Africa.
-They’ve travelled the land, met the people, and immersed themselves in the culture.
-No matter if you’re travelling with your toddler, grandparents or every generation in between, we’ve got you covered.
+They’ve traveled the land, met the people, and immersed themselves in the culture.
+No matter if you’re traveling with your toddler, grandparents or every generation in between, we’ve got you covered.

 South Africa’s wildlife parks and reserves like Kruger and Kalahari National Park are home to unbelievable wildlife, boasting the “Big Five.”
 You’ll have the opportunity to get an up close and personal expertly guided view of elephants, leopards, lions, rhino and Cape Buffalos.
 Many standard games drives offer special activities that are geared toward kids, so the entire family can participate in the fun.

 There are also safe, predator-free Nature Reserves where your family can go on exhilarating horseback rides, mysterious cave walks, and take in some of the world’s best whale watching.

 For multi-generational families, the Winelands are an excellent escape.
 Sometimes it’s nice to have some time just for the adults.
 Here you can experience a private guided vineyard tour.
 If older family members want to relax, and treat themselves to a glass (or three) of refreshing, fruit-forward and savory wines, it can be done guilt-free, as these properties have welcoming and trusted nannies on hand to care for your children.

 Cape Town is the perfect stop for every family.
 It has surfing lessons, paddle boarding with penguins, and a multitude of fascinating museums.
 You can plan to spend your days as a whole family, or break off and do some solo exploring.